The Netherlands Institute for Radio Astronomy (ASTRON) invites applicants for a

 - A holiday allowance of 8% and a year-end bonus of 8.33% of the gross annual salary.

 - 42 vacation days per year on a full-time basis.

-ASTRON is the Netherlands Institute for Radio Astronomy.
-Its main mission is to make discoveries in radio astronomy happen, via the development of new and innovative technologies, the operation of world-class radio astronomy facilities, and the pursuit of fundamental astronomical research.
-Engineers and astronomers at ASTRON have an outstanding international reputation for novel technology development, and fundamental research in galactic and extra-galactic astronomy.
-ASTRON is part of the institute organization of NWO (Netherlands Organisation for Scientific Research).
+ASTRON, the Netherlands Institute for Radio Astronomy, is located just outside Dwingeloo in the north of The Netherlands.
+Its mission is to make discoveries in radio astronomy happen via the development of novel and innovative technologies, the operation of world-class radio astronomy facilities, and the pursuit of fundamental astronomical research.

-You can apply for this position via the ‘Apply now’ button below.
-Applications must include a single PDF file containing (i) a one-page cover letter including a description of why the candidate wishes to pursue a PhD, (ii) a one-page essay on the applicant’s research background (iii) a recent CV that must include the names and contact details for two researchers from whom references letters may be solicited.
-All applications received before the deadline of September 5, 2021 will be considered in full by the selection panel.
+You can apply for this job via the ‘Apply now’ button below on or before December 6, 2021.
+Applications must include a single PDF file containing (i) a one-page cover letter, (ii) a two-page essay on the applicant’s research background and interests, (iii) a recent CV that must include a list of publications.
+In addition, applicants must arrange for reference letters from at least two researchers to be e-mailed to email@example.com.

 Interviews, remote and/or in person, will be scheduled for January 2022 and we expect to make an offer soon after.